Skip to content

 » READ MORE: Joel Embiid says ‘we’ll be fine’ after 2-11 Sixers hold lengthy meeting following loss to Heat

 Maxey and Embiid have a deep friendship outside of their potent on-court partnership.
 Maxey has repeatedly lauded Embiid as the first Sixer to believe in him, while Embiid has called Maxey the best teammate he has ever had.
-Their lockers are next to each other inside the Wells Fargo Center, and Maxey has hung around to chat with Embiid following recent games even while sidelined with a strained hamstring.
+Their lockers are next to each other at the Wells Fargo Center, and Maxey has hung around to chat with Embiid following recent games even while sidelined with a strained hamstring.
 Maxey also has been praised by Nurse and teammates for an uptick in leadership in his fifth season, after he became an All-Star last year and signed a max contract over the summer.

 Plus, anybody who regularly spends time in the Sixers’ locker room knows Embiid typically is the last player to leave, which for road games results in the final team bus and charter flight being held up whenever the team departs for the next city that night.